cschleiden/include-workflow/README.md

 # include-workflow

-This is an action that allows you to abuse [Composite Actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) to include workflows steps
+This is an action that allows you to abuse [Composite Actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) to include workflows steps.
+Not recommended for production use, just me playing with composite actions.

-1. Add shared workflow steps, for example in your repository:
+1. Add shared workflow steps, for example in your repository (indentation is important):
    `.github/workflows/shared/snippet.yml`
    ```yaml
        - run: echo "This step is shared!"